 For example, users might be required to have a certain reputation before they can post links.
 Anonymous posting should be disabled completely.
 Posts from new users should require approval before they are publicly visible.
 Most blog and forum tools offer such a feature.

 6. Blacklist obviously spammy terms

 If you find out that many spam entries on your site contain the same words, block these words.
 Most forums and blog tools offer features that enable you to automatically mark posts with particular words as spam.

-7. Use the rel=nofollow attribute for links in user generated content
+7. Use the rel=nofollow tag for links in user generated content

 By default, most blog tools automatically add the rel=nofollow attribute to user generated links.
 Nofollow links will deter spammers from targeting your site.

 In addition to the above, anti-spam plugins can help you to keep your blog and forums spam-free.
 A popular anti-spam service that offers plugins for many blog and forum systems is Akismet.